 6. Pick a quote and install

-Once you have met with the installers and done all necessary site visits and planning, the actual installation of your home solar energy system will only take a few days of work.
+Once you’ve met with the installers and done all necessary site visits and planning, the actual installation of your home solar energy system will only take a few days of work.
 The exact time depends on a number of factors.
 For example, if you are setting up net metering, that process will tack on additional time until your panels are properly connected to the grid.
-Overall, while the decision process for solar panels can take some time, the installation timeframe is very quick and fairly simple.
+Overall, while the decision process for solar panels can take some time, the installation timeframe is typically quick and fairly simple.

 What are solar batteries?